 PH.D.
 PROGRAM in IMMUNOLOGY, PATHOLOGY & INFECTIOUS DISEASE

 The Ph.D. program is designed to provide comprehensive knowledge of basic principles of immunology, bacteriology, virology and molecular basis of disease processes, including the research and training experience required to pursue successful independent research in academic or industrial arenas.
 Ph.D. program applicants will apply to Interdisciplinary Graduate Program in Biomedical Sciences program (IGPBS).
-Applicants will then have an option to apply to IGPBS doctoral program as a ‘committed’ or ‘uncommitted’ student.
+Applicants will then have an option to apply to multiple IGPBS doctoral programs as an 'undeclared' applicant or directly to IPID program as a 'declared' or a single program applicant.

 COMBINED M.D./PH.D.
 PROGRAM